Halloween Horror Nights 2026 Orlando: Every House, Scare Zone, and Show

 Sinners

 Based on the 2025 Ryan Coogler vampire horror film.
-The house is set inside Club Juke, the 1930s Mississippi juke joint at the center of the film, with the Smokestack Twins facing a vampire attack.
-The Orlando version opens as “libations flow freely, and guitar screams fill the air at the Smokestack Twins’ juke joint” before “Remmick’s troop of bloodthirsty vampires crash the party.”
+The house is set inside Club Juke, the 1930s Mississippi Delta juke joint at the center of the film, with twins Smoke and Stack facing a vampire attack.
+Per Universal’s official description, guests “visit Club Juke on its opening night” and “Celebration turns to panic when a troupe of nefarious, red-eyed vampires crash the party.”
+The dedicated Sinners release names the vampires, Remmick, Bert and Joan, and promises characters lifted straight from the film, including Sammie, Mary, Annie, Pearline and Cornbread.
 Sinners earned 16 Academy Award nominations at the 2026 ceremony, the most for any film in Oscar history, and won four including Best Actor for Michael B. Jordan.

 Read our full coverage of Sinners.